 Cholesterol Lowering Drugs and Low Cholesterol Generate Mental and Physical Health Problems

 Doctors are often quick to tell their patients about the supposed dangers of elevated cholesterol levels, but few share the downside of low cholesterol.
 There are many side effects created by cholesterol-lowering drugs.
 Cognitive decline and muscle soreness are two of the most common complaints.
+Other risks associated with statins include diabetes, brain hemorrhage (bleeding in the brain), cataracts, liver damage, memory loss, and serious muscle damage.

 Cholesterol performs many important functions throughout the body.
 There is insufficient evidence to prove that elevated cholesterol is a significant factor for heart disease.
 There is evidence, however, that points to the dangers of having cholesterol too low and statins.